joshis1/shreyas_joshi/_posts/Design_Patterns/2018-06-05-Chain_Of_Responsibility_Pattern.markdown

 Responsibility’ design pattern here?**

 1. XMPP command Enums – All the commands that can be supported by the STB system.
-We can always extend it .
+We can always extend it.

 2. XMPP Stanza – This is the base class – head node for the chain of responsibility principle i.e. Singly linked list.
 A command/message will always be dispatched first to this Head node of the pipeline.
 If the message cannot be handled, then it will call it’s next object to handle it.
 This way, the message will be delegated to next object unless the message can be handled.
 This class